 Most sharks are completely benign, with only a few posing any risk to humans (see our shark series for info on sharks, including threat level to humans).

 If you see a shark on a dive, you should consider yourself lucky, having experienced one of nature’s most astonishing creatures in real life.
-Just exercise a bit of good judgement, and you’ll be fine.
+Just exercise a bit of good judgment, and you’ll be fine.

 Myth #3: If you ascend too fast, you’ll explode like a meat balloon

 Ascending too fast is dangerous, but not because you’ll explode.
-The real risk is bubbles forming in your blood due to stored nitrogen being released faster than your body can dispel it.
+The real risk is bubbles forming in your blood due to stored nitrogen being released faster than your body can expel it.
 This is a condition known as decompression illness.

 While there have been examples of tissue damage in old-fashioned helmet divers who have experienced a catastrophic drop in pressure from the air hose supplied from the surface ship (due to the hose being accidentally disconnected).

-These incidents are very rare include only helmet divers with old-fashioned (pre-1960s) gear, and only at depths exceeding 90 meters.
+These incidents are very rare and include only helmet divers with old-fashioned (pre-1960s) gear, and only at depths exceeding 90 meters.